-Hello.
-I am looking for lagoon sludge removal tubes.
-I have a lagoon here that is full of sludge and I need to dewater it.
-I saw that you have dewatering bags as well as several larger dewatering tubes, how is the water collected outside the bag?
-We are currently sending 20 truck loads of material to a lagoon.
+Question: I am looking for lagoon sludge dewatering tubes.
+I have a lagoon that is full of sludge, and I need to dewater it.
+I saw that you have dewatering bags as well as larger sludge dewatering tubes.
+How is the water collected outside the bag?
+We are currently sending 20 truckloads of material to a lagoon.

-Thank you for contacting us!
-The collection and distribution of your lagoon can depend on the type of sediment or sludge you collecting out of the tube, as well as what location you plan to place this water.
+Answer: The collection and distribution of your lagoon sludge can depend on the type of sediment or sludge you are collecting out of the tube, as well as where you plan to place this water.
 Typically when dewatering a site or lagoon, sediment will be stored inside the tube while filtered water is directed to a retention area or reservoir.

-Depending on your location for dewatering, filtered runoff from the geotextile tube can be directed to several different locations.
+Depending on your location for sludge dewatering, filtered runoff from geotextile tubes can be directed to several possible locations.

-- Reservoirs or Retention Areas: As mentioned above, a common method is to direct filtered water to a designated reservoir or retention area.
-This can be done through the use of berms and tube placement.
+- Reservoirs or Retention Areas: As mentioned above, a common method is directing filtered water to a designated reservoir or retention area.
+This can be done through the use of berms and dewatering tube placement.

 - Back into the Lagoon: If you will be dewatering next to your lagoon, another common method would be to direct the water back into the lagoon.
-Typically during any dewatering tube project, a ground liner or berm is placed underneath the tube to help direct the water to its intended location.
+Typically during any sludge dewatering tube project, a ground liner or berm is placed underneath sludge tubes to help direct the water to its intended location.

-- Inside Dump Containers: Depending on the size of your project, the dewatering tube can also be placed directly into large dump truck or container.
-Water can then be drains from these containers into desired areas.
+- Inside Dump Containers: Depending on the size of your lagoon sludge removal project, the geotextile tubes can also be placed directly into a large dump truck or container.
+Water can then be drained from these containers into desired areas.

 - UV Stabilized

-- Filling Ports: Varies from one to three (1 to 3) based on the length and volume of your tube.
-If more than one port is included on your unit, spacing between these ports will be even.
+- Filling Ports: Varies from one to five (1 to 5) based on the length and volume of your tube.
+There is one port for every 50 feet of length.

-Particularly when dealing with sludge, many customers choose to use polymers or flocculent to help improve dewatering times and help to treat the sludge coming from their lagoon.
+Particularly when dealing with sludge dewatering, many customers choose to use polymers or flocculent to help improve dewatering times and treat the sludge coming from their lagoon.
 Depending on your specific area conditions, contacting a polymer specialist can be a good choice for this type of dewatering process.
-Polymers are often mixed directly into the lagoon sludge removal tubes.
+Polymers are often mixed directly into the sludge removal equipment.